Karlelisa/Project-Madlibs/README.md

 # Project-Madlibs
 ## MadLibs Game App

-Please see https://github.com/zhaoyu-qiao/Project-Madlibs to see all commits.
+Please see https://github.com/zhaoyu-qiao/Project-Madlibs to see all commits and code.

 ## Introduction